ilarisorvali/dailythonkbot/README.md

 ## Usage
 Loading up all the secrets to the .env file you can run the script with
 ```python
 python recipes.py
 ```
-to pos this weeks(changes on wednesday btw) recipes page and subpages to target CHANNEL_ID channel or
+to post this weeks(changes on wednesday btw) recipes page and subpages to target CHANNEL_ID channel or

 ```python
 python ajatus.py